You can add your child to the list at any time using our online registration form.

 If you would like to arrange a visit to the pre-school please contact the Pre-School Manager.
 We recommend that you visit the pre-school before you apply.

 How to apply for a place at the pre-school

 Children generally start pre-school at the start of the autumn term (September), some places may be available at the start of the spring term (January), and occasionally we have spaces available to start in the summer term (April).
-Please contact the administrator if you wish to discuss the most suitable time for your child to start.
+Please contact the preschool if you wish to discuss the most suitable time for your child to start.

 How we allocate places